feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 **Important note:** Feast is flexible and doesn't require you to install unneeded parts.
 For example, you might not have a stream source and, thus, need to write features in real-time to Online Store.
-Or you might be not needed online features.
+Or you might not need retrieving online features.
 Feast is ready to adjust to your needs.

 Furthermore, there's no single "true" approach.
-As you will see in this guide, we usually provide several options for each problem.
+As you will see in this guide, Feast usually provides several options for each problem.
 It's totally up to you to pick a path that's better suited to your needs.

 In this guide we will show you how to: